tabindex attribute has three distinct uses:

 tabindex value (or

 tabindex="-1" have special meaning and provide distinct functionality in HTML.
-They are also part of the ARIA specification.

 A value of 0 indicates that the element should be placed in the default navigation order.
 This allows elements that are not natively focusable (such as